Blueprinter/Apps-Script-API-Update-File/README.md

 # Apps-Script-API-Update-File
+* Create a new Apps Script file
+* Get the file ID of the new Apps Script file
+* Get the files content of the new Apps Script file
+* Modify the files content with new content
-Overwrite one Apps Script file with another Apps Script file
+* Overwrite the new (existing) Apps Script file with the new content - Including adding a new inner file

 This is Apps Script code.
 You must use the Apps Script code editor: https://script.google.com